Pyramid Writer's Guidelines

 Supporting Cast, Terra Incognita, and Warehouse 23 submissions should have adventure seeds – mini-adventure ideas that give the reader some ideas how the person, place, or thing can be used in a game.
 Appendix Z submissions sometimes have adventure seeds, but they aren't required (especially if it's self-evident what to do with the article).

 We are always looking for good adventures.
 A perfect Pyramid adventure can apply to various campaigns, settings, or – ideally – genres.
 (For example, a high-fantasy magical adventure where the heroes need to storm a wizard's castle might include a sidebar about scaling it down to a low- or no-magic setting.)
-Although we do publish adventures intended as one-shots, we prefer scenarios designed for existing campaigns.
+Although we do publish adventures intended as one-shots, we prefer scenarios designed to be slipped into existing campaigns.

 Roleplaying articles based on real-world information are among the most popular in Pyramid.
 Especially desired are those pieces that clear up genre or historical misconceptions or illuminate corners of a game world.
 (Bonus points are awarded if the piece provides ideas for how to make popular-but-unrealistic misconceptions "work"!)